 These data must be analyized on CAIDA machines, and cannot be downloaded!

-Academic researchers, government agencies and corporate entries in the DHS-Approved Locations can only request access through the website of the Information Marketplace for Policy and Analysis of Cyber-risk and Trust (IMPACT) portal.
+Academic researchers, government agencies and corporate entries in the DHS-Approved Locations (Australia, Canada, Israel, Japan, Netherlands, Singapore, United Kingdom) should request access through the website of the Information Marketplace for Policy and Analysis of Cyber-risk and Trust (IMPACT) portal.
 After locating this dataset in the IMPACT data catalog, please follow the IMPACT instructions for requesting the dataset.
 In order for the application to be considered, the researchers must obtain an IMPACT account as well as complete and agree to IMPACT Memorandum of Agreement (MOA).

 Academic researchers from other foreign countries can request access through CAIDA by filling out and submitting the online form.
 It usually takes about five to ten business days to process your request.
 We carefully review each application and the decision to grant the data access is based on the merits of your proposed data use.